I am ashamed to admit it, but I must confess: I’m an exclaimer.

 Seinfeld fans may remember an episode where Elaine gets into an argument with a short-lived writer boyfriend over his unwillingness to use exclamation marks.
 “I would put exclamation points at the end of all these sentences!” she yells at him.
 “On this one!
 And on that one!”
 The argument spills over into Elaine’s work as an editor when she is called on the carpet by her boss for over-inserting exclamations in the boyfriend’s manuscript.
 “It was damp and chilly afternoon, so I decided to put on my sweatshirt!”
 And chaos and laughter ensue.

 The pause grows longer when it’s something mundane like acknowledging someone sending me a spreadsheet template during budgeting season.
-I’m not an accounting or finance person, so why should I get all exclamatory at the idea of filling out a budget?
+I’m not an accountant or finance person, so why should I get all exclamatory at the idea of filling out a budget?
 The only sentences with the word “budget” that are reasonably acceptable uses of an exclamation point are:

 - “I’ve finished my budget!”